How To Block Gambling Transactions Via Bank?

 You could stop any gambling payments to quit your wagering habits as a last resort.
 This measure is usually taken when you’ve tried everything else and it hasn’t worked.
 You could stop temporary to have a cool-off period.
 Alternatively, if you find your gambling behaviour severely detrimental, you can stop gaming altogether.

 Different banks offer different ways to track, limit or completely block your gambling spending.
 However, they all help you achieve the same fundamental goal: greater financial responsibility when wagering online.
 Now let’s look at what features each bank offers to its customers.

 With HSBC, you can set a daily limit on ATM withdrawals, as well as restrict gambling payments.
-This restriction also applies to the Pay by Bank app.
+HSBS block on gambling transactions also applies to the Pay by Bank app.
 Additionally, it bans you from using your credit cards for any gambling translation.

 When you open the banking app of Lloyds Bank, you can toggle on or off different types of transactions.
-That way, you can freeze gambling spending, but you must wait 2-3 days to remove the restriction.
+That way, you can freeze gambling spending at Lloyd Bank, but you must wait 2-3 days to remove the restriction.

 Bank of Scotland